 Fact number 1 – The number of visitors coming into Bangkok is more than any other city in the entire world!
 Reason enough to plan a trip to this fantastic city?
 What awaits you in Bangkok is the best of all worlds.
-From some of the most luxurious shopping places to open air shopping malls which offer the latest fashion trends at dirt cheap prices; from historical temples to swanky rooftop bars, and much more, Bangkok never fails to amaze.
+From some of the most luxurious shopping places to open-air shopping malls that offer the latest fashion trends at dirt cheap prices; from historical temples to swanky rooftop bars, and much more, Bangkok never fails to amaze.
 Bangkok is not a tourist place, Bangkok is an experience!
-And while you are planning your trip, let us help you with the 20 best things to do in Bangkok!
+And while you are planning your trip, let us help you with this list of top things to do in Bangkok!

 Best markets to explore in Bangkok